 Indigo Buntings are fairly widespread east of the Rocky Mountains and in the southwest.
-They are not found in the Pacific Northwest, or the northern Rocky states such as Montana and Idaho.
-These colorful birds join others and winter over in Mexico and Central America.
+These colorful birds form flocks and winter over in Mexico and Central America.
 In Minnesota they usually return to their breeding areas in early to mid-May.

 Insects are the indigo’s preferred diet and they’ll glean them from leaves and branches.
 Thankfully for backyard birders, these colorful birds also are easily drawn to Nyjer tube feeders (they can’t cling to mesh feeders though).
 They also eat millet, so a mix like Joe’s Mix in a tube feeder or a fly-through style feeder is a good secondary choice.
 They’ll consume small quantities of berries throughout the year.